 Tip #13: Experiment with your composition

 Photography composition is a huge topic with many rules, and most of these rules can also be broken to still create a compelling image.
+Taking photography of kids requires a mix of classic composition rules and some playful rule breaking.

 In the interests of simplicity, I’ll break this down to one piece of advice when photographing children – experiment with placing your child off-centre in the frame.
 In other words, don’t always take the photo with your subject right in the middle of the picture.